The Remedy For the High Performer’s Success Drift

 Resources and related episodes:

-- Tune in to the previous episode, The Second Thought Method
+- Tune in to the previous episode, The Year-End Review And The Epidemic of Not Celebrating

 - If you’d like to be notified of when new podcast episodes are released, you can do so here: Playing Full Out